SudevYaswanth/ghprb-plugin/README.md

+Sixth time along with SonarQube
 This is the edited file second time and third time and fourth time and fifth time
 # GitHub Pull Request Builder Plugin

 This Jenkins plugin builds pull requests from GitHub and will report the results directly to the pull request via